arpitarunkumaar/ahrise/README.md

 ![alt text](https://github.com/arpitarunkumaar/hw-eyescream/blob/main/assets/logotransparent.png?raw=true)

-Eyescream is a Chrome Web Extension that improves eye health for busy professionals and students.
+Ahrise is a Chrome Web Extension that improves eye health for busy professionals and students.

 ### Features

 ✅ Dynamic Reminders of when to take a break

 ✅ Local storage of data to maximize privacy

 ✅ Interactive exercises

 ### How to use